 I want to swim longer distances without getting tired.
 I know a little bit about swimming; I can swim a few feet but get exerted very quickly.
 Help me to overcome this problem.

 The secret to swimming long distances is to relax and make your strokes long.

 What do we mean by ‘long’ strokes?
 If you are performing front crawl for example, your body position must firstly be flat and horizontal.

 Short arm pulls will result in less distance swum and more energy consumed.

 If you swim breaststroke then each arm pull and leg kick must be followed by a glide.
 The power of the stroke comes from the leg kick, and the harder the kick, the further you can glide.

 The most common mistake is pulling with the arms too soon and rushing the stroke.
 Leave your arms out in front for a second or two before you perform the next stroke cycle.
 The result will be longer gliding and fewer strokes needed to get to the end of the pool.

 Also, as you learn, you will find yourself a breathing pattern that works for you.
-During front crawl some find breathing every 3 arm pulls comfortable and some find breathing every stroke easier.
+During front crawl, some find breathing every three arm pulls comfortable, and some find breathing every stroke easier.

 My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.